runtimeverification/javamop/INSTALL.md

  The RV-Monitor libraries. (https://www.runtimeverification.com/monitor)

- 1. Download RV-Monitor installer from above website and install it to your desired directory.
+ 1. Download RV-Monitor installer from the rv-monitor website mentioned above and follow the instructions on that website to install it to your desired directory.

  2. Add `<path-to-rvmonitorrt.jar>` and `<path-to-rvmonitor.jar>` to
  your CLASSPATH.
-In the current version of RV-Monitor, those jars are under lib/ inside the directory of RV-Monitor, and are named as rv-monitor-0.2-SNAPSHOT.jar and rvmonitorrt-0.2-SNAPSHOT.jar respectively.
+In the current version of RV-Monitor, those jars are in the `lib/` directory which is located inside the directory to which RV-Monitor was installed, and are named, rv-monitor-${version}-SNAPSHOT.jar and rvmonitorrt-${version}-SNAPSHOT.jar, respectively.

 ##Install

 1. Download JavaMOP's binary from [its website] (http://fsl.cs.illinois.edu/index.php/JavaMOP4).

-2. Unzip the file in your preferred location.
+2. Unzip the file to your preferred location.

 ##Use